 In the launch event Anne Brunila, Executive Vice President, Corporate Relations and Sustainability at Fortum, presented Fortum's view on the transition towards sustainable energy systems and solar economy.
-Brunila highlighted the company's strong commitment to climate change mitigation, but reminded on the necessity and importance of clear and coherent market and regulatory framework of which the current economic uncertainty is underlining.
-According to Brunila, prerequisites for solar economy include e.g. deregulated and transparent wholesale and retail markets as well as predictable, market driven and harmonised environmental regulation and energy policy.
+Brunila highlighted the company's strong commitment to climate change mitigation but reminded on the necessity and importance of clear and coherent market and regulatory framework of which the current economic uncertainty is underlining.
+According to Brunila, prerequisites for the solar economy include e.g. deregulated and transparent wholesale and retail markets as well as predictable, market-driven and harmonised environmental regulation and energy policy.

 Brunila also described prime examples on Fortum's actions to the sustainable urban living in Stockholm area: development of smart grids and smart heating and cooling solutions at Royal Seaport of Stockholm.

 Amanda Haworth Wiklund, Director of CDP Nordic, said: “Company responses are an abundant source of innovative examples.
 The R&D effort is paying off – Nordic companies are showing that superior products can be made using less energy and fewer of our scarce natural resources.”

 Kari Kankaanpää, Sustainability Manager, Climate and Environmental Affairs

 Fortum's purpose is to create energy that improves life for present and future generations.
 We provide sustainable solutions that fulfil the needs for low emissions, resource efficiency and energy security, and deliver excellent value to our shareholders.
 Our activities cover the generation, distribution and sale of electricity and heat as well as related expert services.